This is no ordinary chair.

 The result was neither practical nor comfortable and ultimately collapsed during review.

-Fast forward six years to my final semester at Yale.
-I was fortunate to enroll in "The Chair," an elective class that offered the perfect opportunity to revisit my failed undergraduate concept only this time, with six years of architectural training behind me and a fully-equipped shop to bring it to life.
+I was fortunate to enroll in The Chair, an elective course that offered the perfect opportunity to revisit my failed undergraduate concept only this time, with six years of architectural training behind me and a fully equipped shop to bring it to life.

-The initial prototype established the core mechanics: in the transformation from a chaise-lounge to an armchair, the headrest would become the back "legs" and the legrest would become the front "legs".
-It was a clear proof of concept, but the design was still quite rough.
+The first design iteration established the core mechanics: in the transformation from a chaise-lounge to an armchair, the headrest would become the back "legs" and the legrest would become the front "legs".

 Prototype 1.0 was built from laser-cut MDF profiles connected by threaded rods, held rigid through friction by tightening hex nuts at each end.